Saahil2000/Heart-Classifier-Deployed-usinf-flask-/README.md

-# Heart-Classifier-Deployed-using-flask-
+# Heart-Classifier - Deployed as an API with flask
-A basic heart disease classifier using the Random Forest Algorithm, Contains html and pickle files that were used to delploy the model as an API using flask
+A basic heart disease classifier using the Random Forest Algorithm.

+Contains HTML templates and pickle files that were used to delploy the model as an API using flask